KrishnanSG/codeenigma/README.md

-# PyCodeEnigma
+# CodeEnigma

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Python Version](https://img.shields.io/badge/python-3.12+-blue.svg)](https://www.python.org/downloads/)

-A Python package for code obfuscation using AES-256 and Base64 encryption.
-PyCodeEnigma helps protect your Python code by encrypting it while maintaining its functionality.
+CodeEnigma is a Python package for lightweight code obfuscation using AES-256 encryption and Base64 encoding.
+It helps protect your Python code from prying eyes while preserving full functionality.

+## 🔒 Why CodeEnigma?
+After searching extensively for a free and open-source Python obfuscation tool, I realized that most available options were either paid, closed-source, or opaque in how they worked.
+I wasn't comfortable letting a black-box tool encrypt my production code without knowing exactly what it was doing — especially when it had access to sensitive logic.

+So I built **CodeEnigma** — a transparent, self-contained solution that gives you full control over the obfuscation process, with no hidden logic and no external servers involved.

 ## Features

 - 🔒 Strong encryption using AES-256
-- 🔄 Simple API for obfuscating and deobfuscating code
+- 🔄 Simple API for obfuscating any python module
-- 🔑 Secure key generation and management
+- 🔑 Secure and dynamic key generation
 - 🛠️ Command-line interface for easy integration into build processes
 - 📦 Lightweight and dependency-minimal